jhaslowh/Stepping-Stone/README.md

 * Level.js :: This is the main gameplay file.
 Level contains the level structure and all the objects needed to play a game.
 Level also will call all the update and draw functions for all of the other objects in the game.
 * Player.js :: Contains the player objects and all code needed to make the player work.
 * Sound.js :: Controls sound for the game.
 * three.js :: Necessary 3D library for the project.
+* jquery-2.0.3.min.js ::  [jquery](http://jquery.com) library used to make the prompt for user name look better.

 Controls
 --------